benhubsch/Directory-Search/README.md

 Opening a file or directory in your favorite editor has similar syntax, but with a flag -e:
 ![alt text](https://github.com/benhubsch/File-Finder/blob/master/pics/editor.png "Opening an editor") During setup, I specified Atom as my text editor, so the directory opened in Atom automatically.
-And it contains a file called helloWorld.java!
+And it contains a file called found.java!
 Cool!

 Next, I can open any file or directory in a new window in the Mac Finder application using the flag -f:
-![alt text](https://github.com/benhubsch/File-Finder/blob/master/pics/finder.png "Opening Mac Finder") Again, we see the familiar helloWorld.java contained within the folder Find Me.
+![alt text](https://github.com/benhubsch/File-Finder/blob/master/pics/finder.png "Opening Mac Finder") Again, we see the familiar found.java contained within the folder Find Me.

 Lastly, you can add the duplicated flag to any command if you think there's a chance that you might have two files or directories of the same name in your file system.
 If you only have one, it will assume that it's the one you want and will perform the relevant action like it would without the duplicated flag.
 If you have multiple, you will be given the opportunity to specify the file that you would like the action to be performed on.

+Here is an example where I have a file called found.java that exists in multiple places.
+I can use the -d flag in combination with one of the previous flags to deal with that:

 You can also always type
 ```